reallongnguyen/nestjs-vibe-coding/docs/technical.md

 - Combine notification by key
 - Change column name di_object -> direct_object
 - Notification template API may not work
-- Remove redundant groupKey, groupCount, and lastEventId fields from notification table
-  - Currently using key field for grouping
-  - groupKey and related fields are unused
-  - This will simplify the grouping logic and database schema

 ### Identity